 How to Mitigate and Treat Tattoo Peeling

 Whether you’re covered in tattoos or you just got your first one, going through the peeling and flaking phase of tattoo healing can be highly unpleasant.
 Seeing large, colorful flakes of your tattoo peeling off may lead you to believe that your tattoo is losing color and ink or that something is wrong with it.
 However, tattoo peeling and flaking is a natural part of the healing process and is seldom something to worry about.
-But still — the more you can prevent it, the better.
+But still, the more you can prevent it, the better.

 In this article, we’re going to explore the process of tattoo healing, scabbing, flaking, and peeling in detail.
 We’ll also give some helpful tips for mitigating tattoo peeling and potentially avoiding the worst parts of scabbing by using the wet healing method with Saniderm.
-But most importantly, we’ll cover some critical DO’s and DO NOT’s for avoiding scabbing and flaking, as well as taking care of a peeling tattoo.
+But most importantly, we’ll cover some critical DO’s and DO NOT’s to avoid scabbing and flaking, as well as taking care of a peeling tattoo.

 What is Tattoo Scabbing?